inchworksinc/assessment-azure-webhosting/README.md

 Assessment exercise .
 Hosting your web application using Azure App Service

 ## Part I
 Imagine your organization is building a new corporate website.
 Their current site is runnin on a legacy on-premises server, setting up a new server requires new hardware, operating system, web-hosting stack, and maintance.
-The IT technical leadership wants to avoid all those challenges, and they are looking what are the options offered by Azure cloud for hosting their new website.
+The IT technical leadership wants to avoid all those challenges, and they are looking at options offered by Azure cloud for hosting their new website.

 Can you recommend a solution to host your company website on Azure?